To keep everyone on our platform safe, we have:

 How we check for recalls

 When you create a new listing, you’ll enter your car’s vehicle identification number (VIN).
 We use this number to help us better identify vehicles that may have a safety concern.
 If we find an open safety recall on your vehicle, we’ll show you the recall information in the listing flow.
 You won’t be able to complete your listing.
 But once you fix the problem, you can finish listing your car.

 California and Maryland

-Maryland law requires car owners who create a new listing on Turo to submit their VIN and Turo to restrict new listings that have an open safety recall.
+California law requires car owners who take part in car sharing to fix any open safety recalls on their vehicles to legally be allowed to share them.
+Maryland law requires car owners who create a new listing on Turo to submit their VIN.
+It requires Turo to restrict new Maryland listings that have an open safety recall.

 - If your car has a safety recall, contact your local dealership to get it fixed free of charge.

-- It can take up to 30 days for a fixed recall issue to register in the NHTSA database.
+- It can take up to 30 days for a fixed recall issue to register in the NHTSA and CARFAX recall databases.

 - We can’t speed up this process.
 And we can’t let you list your vehicle until the CARFAX recall database shows you’ve resolved your car’s issue.
 State regulatory requirements prohibit any exceptions to this policy.